Helpful resources

 Battery overheating

-As mentioned when we looked into the impact of cold weather on EV range, lithium-ion batteries don’t take kindly to extreme temperatures.
-In fact, they work best at temperatures of between 20 and 25°C.
+As mentioned when we looked into the impact of cold weather on EV range, lithium-ion batteries do not perform well in extreme temperatures.
+In fact, they generally operate most efficiently between 20 and 25°C.

-The risk of overheating the battery is increased during the summer when you drive at higher speeds on long journeys.
-Beyond 45-50°C, the battery’s electronic components deteriorate more rapidly and a drop in charging performance is observed.
+The risk of battery overheating increases during the summer when driving at higher speeds on long journeys.
+Beyond 45-50°C, the battery’s electronic components deteriorate quicker, leading to reduced charging performance.
 Of course, the temperature range varies according to the EV model and the phenomenon will be more or less acute depending on the quality of your battery.

 If you want to look into this further, you can read our tips on maintaining satisfactory battery performance over time.